-So your kindergartener still has a few years left till he can vote -- that doesn't mean he can't show off his support!
+So your kindergartener still has a few years left till he can vote—that doesn't mean he can't get excited to do his civic duty!
 Encourage your future voter and current patriot to get in on election fever by making his very own voting button.

 What You Need:

 White card stock (white, red, and blue sheets)